 How can an inpatient telemedicine program help?

-Numerous studies have demonstrated that in-hospital consultation with the appropriate specialist is improves outcomes for hospitalized patients and lowers the possibility for readmission.
-For example, patients who received early intervention from an infectious diseases specialist were less likely to be readmitted after discharge.
+Numerous studies have demonstrated that in-hospital consultation with the appropriate specialist improves outcomes for hospitalized patients and lowers the possibility for readmission.
+For example, patients who received early intervention from an infectious disease specialist were less likely to be readmitted after discharge.
 These patients also had lower total healthcare spending.

 Remote physicians are able to access all the information required to diagnose and treat the patient including patient medical records, vital information and diagnostic scans.
 Eagle’s providers interact face-to-face with the patient.
 This on-demand access to specialists enables hospitals to reduce physician burnout, nighttime staffing issues, and specialist shortages.

 Read more about how telemedicine can reduce readmissions:

 - Should hospitals increase access to specialists to lower hospital readmissions?

 - Can reducing hospital patient transfer lower readmission rates?

 - What’s the impact of physician burnout on readmission rates?

 - Can hospitals reduce 30-day readmission rates by accessing specialist consults in the ED?

 - Will improved discharge procedures lower hospital readmission rates?